rbreje/content-moderation-system/README.md

 An app developed as a technical test with preconditions and specific requirements.

+# Notes from me (Raul Breje)

+I've spent ~9 hours working on the project.
+I started to go too broad on the solution at some point, but I managed to narrow it down and reach a functional state at the end.

+Of course, there are quite a few things to improve further on, but I think the current outcome is good enough to show my expertise keeping in mind the time spent on it.

 ## Preconditions & Assumptions

 - The app needs to perform well even for large input data files with millions of entries;